 The 2003 Mules won their final seven regular-season games and became the first team to win the CC title after losing the conference opener.
 They duplicated that feat in 2004 and led Division III in total defense.

-In his 15 seasons, Donnelly has coached 15 All-Americans, eight Centennial Conference players of the year and five Academic All-Americans.
+In his 17 seasons, Donnelly has coached 16 All-Americans, eight Centennial Conference players of the year, one CC rookie of the year and five Academic All-Americans.